swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/CompilerPipeline.md

 This article describes the discrete and sequential steps of compiling documentation with DocC.

 DocC starts with input discovery by categorizing the documentation sources in your documentation catalog.
 Next, it loads and parses the those inputs to create in-memory models of the documentation pages.
-Once the in-memory model is finalized, DocC converts each topic into a persistable render-friendly representation it can store on disk.
+Once the in-memory model is finalized, DocC converts each topic into a persistable, render-friendly representation it can store on disk.

 ### Discovery